tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ## 3 Compliant Implementation (normative)

 The BDQ standard defines a library of Tests that can be used in `Data Quality Reports` and in Data Quality Assurance.
 However, the Tests can not assert or assure quality independently of a `Use Case`.
 A `Use Case` defining a suite of Tests needed to assert or filter for quality is required.
 Without it, an implementation of a Test Suite (a `Mechanism`) IS NOT compliant with the BDQ standard.
-Furthermore, all of the Tests required by a `Use Case` MUST be implemented and individually compliant with BDQ Test `Specifications` in order for the `Use Case` Test Suite to be compliant with the BDQ standard.
-Note that BDQ Compliance of a Test Suite implementation does not mean that the `Use Case` that defines the Test Suite is valid or useful, rather, it simply means that every Test in the `Use Case` is in the implementation and independently compliant with the Test's BDQ `Specification`.
+Furthermore, all of the Tests required by a `Use Case` MUST be implemented and individually compliant with BDQ Test specifications in order for the `Use Case` Test Suite to be compliant with the BDQ standard.
+Note that BDQ Compliance of a Test Suite implementation does not mean that the `Use Case` that defines the Test Suite is valid or useful, rather, it simply means that every Test in the `Use Case` is in the implementation and independently compliant with the Test's BDQ specification.

 An implementation of a Test Suite MUST include all `bdqtest:SingleRecord` `Validation`, `Measure`, and `Amendment` Tests for each `Use Case` it implements.
 An implementation MUST provide complete coverage for at least one `bdqffdq:UseCase`.
 Implementations MAY include additional Tests and additional `Use Cases`.
 Implementations SHOULD be explicit about the composition of implemented Tests into `Policies` and `Use Cases`.